-The Our North Tyneside Plan 2018-2020 (Council Plan) sets out the overall vision and policy context within which the Financial Plan and Budget proposals are set.

-This vision and policy context reflects the updated priorities of the Elected Mayor and Cabinet for the next four years and the work of the North Tyneside Strategic Partnership, which includes all of the organisations and sectors who work together with the Authority to deliver an improved future for the Borough and its residents.

-By listening to our residents, businesses and visitors, the Plan continues to provide a clear framework for the Authority to plan its use of resources.
-It provides the context for all financial decisions and the operational delivery of services both at Borough level but also increasingly as we work alongside other local authorities across the region, statutory partners and with business through the North East Local Enterprise Partnership.

-The Our North Tyneside plan is focused on ensuring that the Authority works better for residents.

-The plan has three key themes - Our People, Our Places and Our Economy.
-These themes are based on the Mayor's priorities for her second term.
-For example the Plan describes how the organisation will support people to access high quality education, deliver regeneration projects across the borough and ensure that North Tyneside is business friendly.
+- 3.2.1 The Our North Tyneside Plan 2018-2020 (Council Plan) sets out the overall vision and policy context within which the Financial Plan and Budget proposals are set. - 3.2.2 This vision and policy context reflects the updated priorities of the Elected Mayor and Cabinet for the next four years and the work of the North Tyneside Strategic Partnership; which includes all of the organisations and sectors who work together with the Authority to deliver an improved future for the Borough and its residents. - 3.2.3 The Council Plan continues to provide a clear framework for the Authority to plan its use of resources.
+It provides the context for all financial decisions and the operational delivery of services both at Borough level but also increasingly as the Council continues to work alongside other local authorities across the region, statutory partners and with business through the North East Local Enterprise Partnership. - 3.2.4 The Council Plan has three key themes Our People, Our Places and Our Economy.
+These themes are based on the Elected Mayor's priorities for her second term.

+Our People will:

-- Be listened to so that their experience helps the Council work better for residents. - Be ready for school giving our children and their families the best start in life. - Be ready for work and life with the right skills and abilities to achieve their full potential, economic independence and meet business needs. - Be healthy and well with the information, skills and opportunities to maintain and improve their health, well-being and independence, especially if they are carers. - Be cared for, protected and supported if they become vulnerable including if they become homeless. - Be encouraged and enabled to, whenever possible, be more independent, to volunteer and to do more for themselves and their local communities.
+- Be listened to so that their experience helps the Council work better for residents; - Be ready for school giving our children and their families the best start in life; - Be ready for work and life with the right skills and abilities to achieve their full potential, economic independence and meet business needs; - Be healthy and well with the information, skills and opportunities to maintain and improve their health, well-being and independence, especially if they are carers; - Be cared for, protected and supported if they become vulnerable including if they become homeless; and

+• Be encouraged and enabled to, whenever possible, be more independent, to volunteer and to do more for themselves and their local communities.